Yusuke Kitagawa: Concept and creation

 Yusuke was created for Persona 5 by character designer Shigenori Soejima, going by the Phantom Thief nickname Fox to avoid giving away his identity.
 Designer Teppei Kabayashi identified him as one of his favorite characters to draw.
 He attributed this to Yusuke being a funny character, allowing him to be more funny with his art.
 He also felt that Yusuke was easy to draw efficiently.
-He has the Persona Kamu Susano-o due to the mythological figure matching Yusuke's profile.
+Yusuke's second-tier Persona, Kamu Susano-o, was chosen due to the mythological figure matching Yusuke's profile.
 They also used the name that they felt was the most divine.
 They were initially reluctant to use him due to Persona 4 character Yosuke Hanamura also using him, but they decided to use him due to him being a trickster god.
 Designer Azusa Shimada noted that Yusuke seemed more serious before players got to know him, commenting that the way his portrait was designed in Persona 5 Royal made this more apparent on first glance.

 Yusuke appears in Persona 5: Dancing Star Night, where his dancing was performed by dancer you-Z. Because of Yusuke's eccentric personality, choreographer Teppei Kabayashi advised that you-Z dance in a looser and more chaotic manner.
 He wanted the dance to focus less on being seen dancing, and more on the beauty that Yusuke would want to express through dance.
 This was difficult for you-Z, requiring several attempts to figure it out.

 Yusuke's outfit in Dancing Star Night was designed by Kabayashi to be something that was cool, yet could also be made fun of by his friends, choosing a leather jacket adorned with spikes to accomplish this.
 He also had a Japanese-style ghost costume as a Halloween costume.
 Designer Azusa Shimada wanted to have two fireballs spinning around Yusuke, but felt it would be too unsettling, and thus settled on making them look handmade.
 Alternative designs were considered, including a defeated warrior or jiangshi.
-The designers intended on including an oiran as a costume for Yusuke, but found that it was too difficult for him to dance in it.
+The designers intended but including an oiran as a costume for Yusuke, but they found that it was too difficult for him to dance in it.
 Despite efforts by the modeler to make it work, it was ultimately scrapped.
-He was also going to have an outfit based on the character Hazama from Shin Megami Tensei If…, though this was also scrapped due to being too similar to Yusuke's regular outfit.
+He was also going to have an outfit based on the character Hazama from Shin Megami Tensei If…, though this was also scrapped due to it being too similar to Yusuke's regular outfit.
 Instead, they went with a kunoichi costume.
 He had a bedroom designed for this game, with Shimada electing to include strange objects and reference images to show off his artistry.